davidjeddy/normie/README.md

  - David J Eddy <me@davidjeddy.com>

 ## Description
-Normie attempts to make using the PHP Standard Library (SPL) function calls more consistent by implementing a norm_{function name}() wrapper function declarations.
+Normie (short for Normalizer) attempts to make using the PHP Standard Library (SPL) function calls more consistent by implementing a norm_{function name}() wrapper function declarations.
 This library DOES NOT over ride the SPL functions in any way.

 ## Examples
 Function parameter order examples.